huyvuq/LoopScrollRect/README.md

 # Loop Scroll Rect

-# This is a fork from LoopScrollRect by
+# This is a fork from LoopScrollRect by Kanglai Qian
  - You can now add a gameobject as data source instead of using the name of clone objects.
  - Each cell will receive two messages to determine index and datasource object when being assigned.
 E.g:
 To assign an array of objects: